kenziew/SCOUT/README.md

 The goal was to create a foundation that continue to be expanded upon collectively as our understanding of common ultrasound metrics improves with more rigorous and standardized guidelines and methodologies....

-This program was built in MATLAB 2021a for Windows.
+This program was built in MATLAB 2021a for Windows and requires the Image Processing Toolbox and the Statistics and Machine Learning Toolbox. <br /><br />
 Source code, standalone version, and documentation are available. <br />
-This program requires the Image Processing Toolbox and the Statistics and Machine Learning Toolbox. <br />

 Author: McKenzie White <br />
 E-mail: mckwhite@umich.edu <br />